geraldhinson/geraldhinson.github.io/_projects/David vs Goliath.md

 David vs Goliath is an iOS app that combines storytelling with mini-games.

-The narrative tells the story of David from his early life as a shepherd up to his legendary showdown with the warrior-giant, Goliath.
+The narrative tells the Biblical story of David from his early life as a shepherd up to his legendary showdown with the warrior-giant, Goliath.
+While famous worldwide, the story is <b>commonly misunderstood as "rare win for the little guy facing a big bully" when in reality it is much more than that.</b>

+The David vs Goliath story is actually about a young man whose great faith in God led him to <b>risk all to save his nation (Israel) from being enslaved by their enemies.</b> To truly understand the gravity and faith involved is to also understand why the story was recorded for all time and why the Israelites made David their king.

 Kids playing through the nearly 40 chapters of this story will encounter:

 - Samuel, the prophet
 - Saul, the neurotic King